ahmadnazif/AiChatBackendDemo/README.md

 # AI Chat Backend Demo
-This is backend API powered by Microsoft.Extensions.AI
+This is backend API powered by new `Microsoft.Extensions.AI`.
+Using Ollama as AI runtime & Llama 3.2 model with 3.2B paramters.
+You can always use another powerful model depending on your PC specification.

 ## Requirement
 #### Ollama runtime & LLama3.2 model